Homololamie/Customer-Analysis-Of-A-Subscription-Service-Project-/README.md

 #### Data Cleaning And Preparation

-- Imported Customer Data Into Project_Lita  Database Already Created
-- Data Datatype Was Checked For Error, Subscriptionstart And Subscriptionend  Have 'Text' Datatype
--  Changed Subscriptionstart And Subscriptionend Column Text Datatype To  Date Datatype With The Query Below
+-  Changed Subscriptionstart And Subscriptionend Column Text Datatype To  **Date Datatype** With The Query Below

 -- Subscription Start
  ```Sql